 “This has been a very valuable experience,” says Ashley Walker, a UW-Eau Claire neuroscience major who has done summer research with a cardiologist and a general surgeon.
 “I’m more confident in what I will choose to go into in the future.
 Experience is the best thing anyone can have when making a decision about their future, and this program gives me that experience.”

-Bringing UREP to Eau Claire is possible because of a recently established research partnership between Mayo Clinic Health System and UW-Eau Claire, a partnership that Beuning expects will benefit both institutions.
+Bringing UREP to Eau Claire is possible because of a recently established research collaboration between Mayo Clinic Health System and UW-Eau Claire, a collaboration that Beuning expects will benefit both institutions.

 “I’ve been here in Eau Claire for 20 years and while I’ve spent some time on campus, I didn’t really engage with students,” Beuning says.
 “This gives students at UW-Eau Claire opportunities to experience our world and for us to have young, fresh minds to help us look at things differently, to question assumptions and to bring in a research mindset.
 It’s a great partnership.”